preethamkonuganti/SER_531_Group_6/README.md

 ## Team Members
 - Vamsi Krishna Somepalli
+- Sathwik Reddy Dontham
 - Rohan Goud Polkumpally
 - Preetham Reddu Konuganti
 - Hanish Rao Saini

 ## Requirements
-- Python 3.11 or later
+- Python 3.6 or later
 - Django module for Python
+- SPARQLWrapper Module for Python

 ## Run Project
 To run the project, use the following commands based on your operating system: